did-app/did-ruby/README.md

 #### Check the user is authenticated

-Controllers can check if a users is authenticated by looking up there `persona_id`.
+Controllers can check if a user is authenticated by looking up their `persona_id`.

 ```ruby
 persona_id = request.env['kno'].persona_id
 ```

-With Kno users are uniquely identified by their `persona_id`.
+With Kno, users are uniquely identified by their `persona_id`.
-If the request is unauthenticated then the value will be nil.
+If the request is unauthenticated, then the value will be nil.

 #### Local development